JoaquinPro64/Windows-10-Windows-11-Cracker/README.md

 # Windows-10-Windows-11-Cracker
-A program for cracking Windows 10 or Windows 11 Open Source and virus free!
+A program for cracking Windows 10 or Windows 11 Open Source

 It can active every Windows 10 or Windows 11 edition.
 The program can be used in Console mode or UI mode (.net 5.0 required)